Old Town Hall, Leith: History

 The current building replaced a 16th-century tolbooth in Tolbooth Wynd which had become dilapidated and, despite objections from the author, Sir Walter Scott, and the antiquary, Charles Kirkpatrick Sharpe, was demolished in 1824.
-After significant industrial growth, particularly associated with the shipbuilding and repair facilities in the town, the Leith Police Act, which provided for the "Municipal Government of the Town and Suburbs of the Town of Leith", was enacted in 1827.
+After significant industrial growth, particularly associated with the shipbuilding and repair facilities in the town, the Leith Police Act 1827 (7 & 8 Geo.
+4. c. cxii), which provided for the "Municipal Government of the Town and Suburbs of the Town of Leith", was enacted in 1827.
 In this context, civic leaders decided to procure a new town hall: the site selected was on the corner of Queen Charlotte Street and Constitution Street, the latter being the main thoroughfare to Leith Docks.

 The foundation stone for the new building was laid in March 1828.
 It was designed by R & R Dickson in the neoclassical style, built at a cost of £3,260 from ashlar stone brought from Craigleith Quarry and completed in spring 1829.
 The design involved a symmetrical main frontage with five bays facing onto Constitution Street; there was a small round door in the centre bay on the ground floor with small round headed windows in the other bays.
 The first floor featured tall sash windows and the second floor small square sash windows flanked by Ionic order columns (for the middle bays) and Doric order pilasters (for the outer bays) supporting a large entablature with a frieze inscribed "Erected by the Magistrates and Masters / MDCCCXXVIII".
 The Queen Charlotte Street elevation also involved five bays; the central section of three bays featured a Doric order porch on the ground floor, tall sash windows on the first floor and small square sash windows on the second floor with a large entablature a frieze inscribed "Town Hall / R & R Dickson Architects".